 - Interpreting Results

 Many high level Environmental Scientists are paid mainly to do just this; interpret results.
 Upper level employees often have to convey their findings; whether they are doing so in the courtroom, at a scientific meeting, or at a village council meeting discussing zoning regulations.
 It isn't just something for the experienced decision makers though.
 Even field workers that collect routine samples need to be able to use their own judgment from time to time on to decide if something is significant enough to make note of it for the scientific team doing the work.
 Having a solid understanding of scientific thinking is important to carry out any job as an Environmental Scientist.

 This seems intuitive.
 But, oftentimes scientists, like any other group of humans, can get caught studying something so specific that they lose sight of the big picture.
 Recognizing if you made a mistake is very important, and sharing credit where it is due is as well.
 Yes, there are exceptions to this rule, but a good course in ethical behavior is very valuable for your future.
 Numerous Environmental Science major programs will include one in their required courses.

 Where Do Environmental Scientists Work?

-The U.S. Bureau of Labor Statistics estimates that Environmental Scientists were employed in roughly 90,000 jobs in 2012, and should expect to see a 15% growth rate in job opportunities.
+The U.S. Bureau of Labor Statistics estimates that Environmental Scientists were employed in roughly 87,100 jobs in 2020, and should expect to see an 8% growth rate in job openings.
 These Environmental Scientists worked in a variety of settings, some listed below.